shivannis/xandr-docs-public/xandr-docs/articles/monetize/troubleshooting-multi-factor-authentication-mfa.md

 Some users are reporting that after entering their one-time password they are getting an error that says: `SEEMS THAT YOUR CODE IS NOT VALID.
 PLEASE CHECK AND RETRY.`

-**Solution**: This issue, most likely, is caused by the computer that they are using to log in to the Xandr application and the mobile app that they are using to generate the one-time code to be out of sync in their respective clocks.
+**Solution**: This issue, most likely, is caused by the computer that they are using to log in to the Microsoft Advertising application and the mobile app that they are using to generate the one-time code to be out of sync in their respective clocks.
 Follow the below steps to resolve the issue:

 > [!NOTE]
 > The actual steps will vary depending on the user's computer, mobile device and MFA app.